ardalis/Specification/docs/usage/use-specification-repository-pattern.md

 ## Further Reading

 For more information on the Repository Pattern and the sample generic implementation included in this package, see the [How to use the Built In Abstract Repository](./use-built-in-abstract-repository.md) tutorial.

+You can also see [this sample app in the Specification repo](https://github.com/ardalis/Specification/blob/main/samples/Ardalis.Sample.App3/) that shows how to define a custom RepositoryBase, separate IRepository and IReadRepository interfaces, and pagination constructs.